Oliver2552/Asces-Product-Dashboard/README.md

 ## Project Goal

 My Goal with this project is to frame it as a request from management or a stakeholder.
-Consider the following email:
+Consider the following email/request:

-Email from Management

 SUBJECT: Request for Dashboard Development: Product Analysis Overview